 How will I be advised for classes?

-You will be contacted by First-Year Experience at the beginning of each semester for advisement.
-You will meet with an advisor in First-Year Experience, located in the Williams Center, Suite 1001.
+You will be contacted by your advisor at the beginning of each semester for advisement.
+You will meet with an advisor in the Exploratory & Dual Enrollment Advisement Center, located in the Williams Center, Suite 1001 on the Statesboro campus and Student Success Center on the Armstrong campus.
 Click here for a campus map.

 Are there courses that require prerequisites?